-Get them food, get homework done and get them in bed are my goals.
+Get them fed, get homework done, and get them in bed are my goals.

-The prompts sit on our table reminding me to stop and be thankful!
-In the past we’ve also made a No-Sew Gratitude Advent Calendar that hung on our wall the month of November and you placed the prompts inside them but in the past few years we decided to place them in a jar on our dining room table.
+These prompts sit on our table reminding me to stop and be thankful!
+In the past, we’ve also made a No-Sew Gratitude Advent Calendar that hung on our wall the month of November and you placed the prompts inside them but in the past few years we decided to place them in a jar on our dining room table.

 The prompts stop me in my tracks and remind me to be thankful in the midst of the chaos.